howistart/howistart-hakyll/posts/elixir/1/index.md

 Our distributed portal transfer works because the doors are just processes and accessing/pushing the data through doors is done by sending messages to those processes via the Agent API.
 We say sending a message in Elixir is location transparent: we can send messages to any PID regardless if it is in the same node as the sender or in different nodes of the same network.

+## Packaging it all up

+Elixir also ships with a feature called releases.
+A release is a self-contained directory that consists of your application code, all of its dependencies, plus the whole Erlang Virtual Machine (VM) and runtime.
+Once a release is assembled, it can be packaged and deployed to a target as long as the target runs on the same operating system (OS) distribution and version as the machine assembling the release.

+You can assemble the release by running `mix release`.
+Let's also pass the `MIX_ENV=prod` environment variable, as we want to assemble a release optimized for production:

+    $ MIX_ENV=prod mix release
+    * assembling portal-0.1.0 on MIX_ENV=prod

+    Release created at _build/prod/rel/portal!

+    # To start your system
+    _build/prod/rel/portal/bin/portal start

+A release was created inside `_build/prod/rel/portal`.
+You can package everything in this directory into a zip file and ship it to production.
+Typically teams assemble their release at the end of their continuous integration pipeline.
+Feel free to explore this directory in your editor.

+Inside the `_build/prod/rel/portal` directory, you will find a `bin/portal` script, which is the entry-point to the system.
+From here you can start the system, run RPC commands, connect to a remotely running node and so on.
+Give it a try:

+    $ _build/prod/rel/portal/bin/portal start

+There is a lot more to releases and [the Elixir documentation](http://hexdocs.pm/mix/Mix.Tasks.Release.html) does a good job of outlining their ins and outs and all possible configurations.

 ## Wrapping up

 So we have reached the end of this guide on how to get started with Elixir!
-It was a fun ride and we quickly went from manually starting doors processes to shooting fault-tolerant doors for distributed portal transfers!
+It was a fun ride and we quickly went from manually starting doors processes to shooting fault-tolerant doors for distributed portal transfers, which we can package and ship to production.

 We challenge you to continue learning and exploring more of Elixir by taking your portal application to the next level:

   * Add a `Portal.push_left/1` function that transfers the data in the other direction.
 How can you avoid the code duplication existing between the `push_left/1` and `push_right/1` functions?

-  * Learn more about [ExUnit](http://elixir-lang.org/docs/stable/ex_unit/ExUnit.html), Elixir's testing framework, and write tests for the functionality we have built so far.
+  * Learn more about [ExUnit](http://hexdocs.pm/ex_unit/ExUnit.html), Elixir's testing framework, and write tests for the functionality we have built so far.
 Remember we already have a default structure laid out in the `test` directory.

-  * Generate HTML documentation for your project with [ExDoc](http://github.com/elixir-lang/ex_doc).
+  * Generate HTML documentation for your project with [ExDoc](https://github.com/elixir-lang/ex_doc).

-  * Push your project to an external source, like [Github](https://github.com), and publish a package using the [Hex package manager](https://hex.pm).
+  * Push your project to an external source, like [GitHub](httpss://github.com), and publish a package using the [Hex package manager](https://hex.pm).

 We welcome you to explore our [website](http://elixir-lang.org) and read our Getting Started guide or many of the available resources to learn more about Elixir and our vibrant community.